hitmands/angular-hitmands-auth/README.md

 PARAM         | TYPE          | DESCRIPTION
 ------------- | ------------- | -------------
-newRoutes     | Object        | An Object of strings (login, logout, fetch)
-              |               | that defineas the routes for user authentication
+newRoutes     | Object        | A map of strings (login, logout, fetch) that defines the routes for user authentication.

 ```javascript
 angular